erinabila/ChitchatApp/README.md

 3. Select Basic Activity (not the default).
 Click Next.
 ![alt text](https://github.com/erinabila/MessengerApp/blob/master/img_readme/three_install.PNG)

-4. Give your application a name, such as "MessengerApp".
+4. Give the application a name, such as "MessengerApp".
 Make sure the Language is set to Kotlin, leave the defaults for the other fields, and Click Finish on the bottom.
 ![alt text](https://github.com/erinabila/MessengerApp/blob/master/img_readme/four_install.PNG)

 ### How to run:
 1. Clone the code and run on Android Studio
-2. Sync Firebase in Android Studio to have your user database
+2. Sync Firebase in Android Studio to have the user database
    - How?
 Follow the instructions [here](https://firebase.google.com/docs/android/setup)
-3. Now you are ready to run your app!
+3. Now you are ready to run the app!